Hochschild cohomology of torus-equivariant D-modules: Base change and compactification

-\begin{Rem} In the case of $G = \Gm$ the compactification $\bar \Gamma $ is explicitly described in \cite{DrinfeldGaitsgory:2014:OnATheoremOfBraden}.
+\begin{remark} In the case of $G = \Gm$ the compactification $\bar \Gamma $ is explicitly described in \cite{DrinfeldGaitsgory:2014:OnATheoremOfBraden}.
 In particular, if $X$ is smooth it is shown there that $\bar \Gamma $ is smooth over $\bar G = \ps1$.
 It is possible to extend the methods of \cite{DrinfeldGaitsgory:2014:OnATheoremOfBraden} to quotients by higher dimensional tori.
-The resulting constructions are useful for doing explicit computations. \end{Rem}
+The resulting constructions are useful for explicit computations. \end{remark}